transmissions11/crack_yearn_md5/README.md

 A copy of the chunk file from which the hash was extracted from [is saved in this repository](https://github.com/TransmissionsDev/crack_md5/blob/master/main_chunk_with_hash_from_yearn_src.js).

+**This is the original version of the `crack_yearn_md5` project.
+[On the master branch](https://github.com/TransmissionsDev/crack_yearn_md5/) there is an "easier" solution which takes advantage of the extra hints given by the Yearn team after the development of this first version.
+However this version has been left up to show how it's possible to solve with less hints but requires more time & computing power.**

 ### Some hints were given by the Yearn team:

 - It will be in this format: `xxxxxxxxxxxxxxxxx........................................................!1` (replace the 17 `x`s with an actual 17 character string)